techidaily/site-youtube-stream/source/_posts/in-2024-professional-content-creators-guide-studio-vs-beta-platform.md

 ### 6\.
 Get Ready With Me Q & A

 Get ready with me Q & As are some of my favorite videos to watch because it’s nice to see YouTubers strip-down bare-faced to do their makeup and answer popular questions.
 It often feels like two old friends sitting down to chat.
 Jenn, I'm doing a great example of this when she took to twitter asking viewers to ask her questions she would answer on her channel.
 Not only did she answer the questions but she gave a detailed makeup tutorial and explanation of the products she used as a 2 for 1\.
 Even if your channel has nothing to do with makeup or fashion, some viewers can still be intrigued to learn more about your fashion and makeup style.

+### 7\.
+My Depression/Anxiety or Mental Health Story

+Behind all their smiles and outrageous on-camera personas, there are a lot of YouTubers who are dealing with depression and anxiety.
+Beauty and fashion YouTuber Alyssa Forever not only shared her story on how she dealt with her depression but gave tips and ways to be happier.
+If you are facing depression, anxiety, or some other mental illness, it can give others hope if you share your story.

+### 8\.
+Narrated Autobiopic

+Narrated Autobiopic videos are a great way to share your story or advice in a cinematic way.
+You can be as creative as you want to be.
+YouTuber Evelyn From the Internets posted a narrated autobiopic called “For People Who Feel Behind In Life” that comically introduces her story.

 <!-- affiliate ads begin -->
 <a href="https://ephamedtechinc.pxf.io/c/5597632/2137204/26400" target="_top" id="2137204">